Tornadoes of 1988: November

 There were 121 tornadoes confirmed in the US in November.

 November 15

 A tornado outbreak spawned 44 tornadoes, including three F3 tornadoes.
 Seven people were killed, five of which came from F2 tornado in Arkansas.

 November 28

 The 1988 F4 Raleigh tornado killed four people and was part of a series of moderate outbreaks that month.

 December

 There were 20 tornadoes confirmed in the US in December.

 December 24

-An F4 tornado killed one person in Franklin, Tennessee.
+During the morning hours of Christmas Eve, an isolated F4 touched down in Franklin, Tennessee.
+Seven people were injured, and one man was killed when the roof of his house fell in on him.
+The tornado caused around 8 million dollars of damage.